janmbaco/go-redux/Readme.md

 		store.Dispatch(counter3Actions.Increment.With(1))
 	}()
 	// output:
-	//There is not any Reducers that execute this action!
+	//There are not any Reducers that execute this action!

 	fmt.Printf("current state: '%v'\n", store.GetState())
 	// output:
-	//current state: '[1 11 101]'
+	//current state: 'map[counter:1 counter2:11 counter3:101]'
 ...
 ```
-When you remove a *BusinessParam* from the *Store*, only the business logic and the actions related to it are deleted, the part of the state array that transited will remain in its last state, since deleting a reducer should not change the global state.
+When you remove a *Reducer* from the *Store*, only the business logic and the actions related to it are deleted, the part of the state array that transitioned will remain in its last state, since deleting a reducer should not change the global state.

 To get a part of the state array you can use the function *GetStateOf(selector)*, you need know the selector defined in the *BusinessParam*.